Linaro/lava/doc/v2/functional_tests.rst

    distribution like Debian).

 #.
 Use the deployment tools from the distribution to ensure that the
-   behaviour of those tools does not change unexpectedly.
+   behavior of those tools does not change unexpectedly.

 #.
 Use checksums to ensure the downloaded files have not changed.